Yandangornis: Classification

 Cai and Zhao placed Yandangornis in a monotypic family (Yandangithidae) and order (Yandangithiformes) in the subclass Sauriurae of the class Aves.
-In fact, they considered that it was a direct descendant of Archaeoptyerx, albeit as part of a lineage of long-tailed terrestrial birds distinct from modern birds.
+In fact, they considered that it was a direct descendant of Archaeopteryx, albeit as part of a lineage of long-tailed terrestrial birds distinct from modern birds.
 However, Sauriurae (long-tailed birds) has generally been discredited as an invalid paraphyletic group.
 Aves, on the other hand, is currently restricted to the last common ancestor of all living birds and its descendants.
 As Yandangornis was far more primitive than members of Aves, it is not considered a member of that class using recent definitions.
 The usage of Aves within the description of Yandangornis more closely resembles the current clade Avialae, which is defined as all animals more closely related to modern birds (Aves) than to Troodontids and Dromaeosaurids.
 Other long-tailed avialans include Jeholornis and Archaeopteryx.

 Zhou and Zhang, 2007, briefly noted that Yandangornis's affinities were not sufficiently diagnosed, and that Yandangornis may potentially be a non-avialan genus of theropod.
 Yandangornis is poorly documented in literature, and discussion of the genus has generally been omitted from recent reevaluations of avialan systematics.